nyergler/nyergler.github.io/content/posts/2004-07-30-maps-as-culture.md

 ---
-title: '<span class="caps">OSCON</span> Day 5: Maps as Culture'
+title: 'OSCON Day 5: Maps as Culture'
 date: 2004-07-30T12:14:40.000Z
 categories:
   - oscon2004
 slug: maps-as-culture
 ---
-Today is the last day of <span class="caps">OSCON</span>, and the conference will be over at noon today.
+Today is the last day of OSCON, and the conference will be over at noon today.
 It’s been an amazing week, and I have tons of notes to write up, but I’m ready to be home.

 This morning’s [first keynote][1]  was entitled “Open Content: How Online Digital Libraries will Provide Access to Cultural Information in the 21st Century” and presented by David Rumsey.
 David Rumsey presented an amazing talk on the online map and culture collection he [maintains][2] .
 David presented an overview of how he believes libraries will evolve in the world of the Internet, and how the Internet can help libraries present collections.